CKURO.ART / Legal

 Send counter-notices to the same address: kuroninja@ckuro.cc with subject line "DMCA Counter-Notice."

-Upon receiving a valid counter-notice, we will forward it to the original claimant and restore the content within 10–14 business days unless the claimant files a court action to restrain the restoration.
+Once we receive a valid counter-notice, we forward it to the original claimant and restore the content within 10–14 business days — unless the claimant gets a court order to block it.

 Repeat Infringer Policy

-CKURO.ART maintains a repeat infringer policy in accordance with DMCA safe harbor requirements.
-Artists who receive multiple valid takedown notices — specifically, those who repeatedly upload content they do not own or have rights to — will have their accounts terminated.
+We have a repeat infringer policy, as required for DMCA safe harbor.
+Artists who receive multiple valid takedown notices — specifically those who repeatedly upload content they don't own — will have their accounts terminated.

 "Repeat infringer" means an artist with two or more confirmed valid DMCA notices within a 12-month period, or a single notice involving deliberate, large-scale copyright theft.
 Each case is reviewed individually.

-Terminated accounts for copyright infringement are permanently banned and are not eligible for reinstatement.
+Accounts terminated for copyright infringement are permanently banned.
+No reinstatement.

 Where to Send Notices